ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 ### Supporting Materials
 [connect-app-to-storage-starter.zip](https://video.udacity-data.com/topher/2020/July/5f188996_connect-app-to-storage-starter/connect-app-to-storage-starter.zip)

- ## Solution: Connecting Your App to Storage
+## Solution: Connecting Your App to Storage:

  Please open the video in a new tab to watch the tutorial: